digidem/mapeo-crypto/README.md

 <!-- This API documentation is maintained by hand.
 Please keep it in sync when changing the source. -->

+Anything that takes key material accepts any `Uint8Array`, so a key read straight off a native bridge needs no conversion.
+Everything returned is a Node `Buffer`.

 #### Table of Contents

 *   [sign](#sign)